-But, the reality is that focusing on Google Reviews is one the most important steps toward achieving local dominance your industry.
+But, the reality is that focusing on Google reviews is one the most important steps toward achieving local dominance in your industry.

-When managed well, Google Reviews have the power to build brand trust, influence consumer decisions and attract new business.
-If they're ignored, they can end up deterring customers from your business, spoiling marketing campaigns, ruining customer perception and driving away business. on and driving away business.
+When managed well, Google reviews have the power to build brand trust, influence consumer decisions and attract new business.
+If they're ignored, they can deter customers from your business, spoiling marketing campaigns, ruining customer perception and driving away business. on and driving away business.

 Here's why...